- Our School

 Lower than average EAL population.

 The % of FSM falls in the highest quintile for UK at 52.9% at the January 21 census.
 The disadvantaged % varies year on year with the highest at 77% in last year’s Year 3 and the lowest in Reception at 40%.

-The IDACI score indicate that we are in more deprived of all schools at 0.33 (National 0.21).
+The IDACI score indicates that we are in the more deprived of all schools grouping at 0.33 (National 0.21).
 This shows that this school is one of the most deprived schools in Wigan based on the IDACI indicator and this difference is increasing.
 Currently 95% of pupils are in the bottom 30% of deprivation (IDACI).
 This compares to in Jan 2015 where 70% of pupils were in the bottom 30% of the most deprived.